DenizDogan21/registry-app/README.md

-# Ege Turbo Atölye
+# turboapp

 ## Overview

-Welcome to [Your Project Name]!
+Welcome to turboapp!
 This Flutter project is designed as a SAP-like system, allowing users to save and retrieve forms on Firebase.
 The application offers two distinct user interfaces tailored for accounting office and technical workers.

 Key Features:
 - Form submission and retrieval